SECURING THE COMPENSATION YOU DESERVE

 A crucial first step in any Jones Act claim is determining if you qualify as a “seaman” and if your injury occurred on a “vessel.”
 These definitions are often more complex than they seem and have been refined through numerous court decisions.
 Our attorneys are highly experienced in assessing these foundational elements of your case.

-If you are unsure whether you meet these criteria, it is essential to consult with an experienced Jones Act attorney who is available to clarify your status and rights.
 The Jones Act provides seamen with the powerful right to sue their employer for negligence.
 This is just one of the three core rights you possess after an injury.
 Watch our video to get a full overview of your rights as a seaman.

 Employer Negligence: The Foundation of a Jones Act Claim